 Careers in the digital age – Am I the solution to an organisation’s “problem”??

-For those of you who have decided that your current job/company offers poor job satisfaction you may wonder what 2018 might hold with regards to looking at a new role, employer or even a change in career.
+For those of you who have decided that your current job/company offers poor job satisfaction or little in the way of career progression then you might start looking for a new role, employer or even a change in career.

 1. Highlight achievements over responsibilities in your resume